amenski/chapa-java/README.md

 Unofficial Java package for Chapa Payment Gateway.

-## What's new in this version
+## Features
-- You can now implement `ChapaClient` interface and create your own custom implementation to use your favorite HTTP client.
+- You can now implement `IChapaClient` interface and create your own custom implementation to use your favorite HTTP client.
 - Includes split payment feature added by Chapa.
-You can now get list of supported banks, create subaccount and perform a split payment.
+You can now get list of supported banks, create sub-account and perform a split payment.
 See [Split Payment](https://developer.chapa.co/docs/split-payment/) documentation for more details.
 - Additional utility methods to help you to generate a convenient token for your transactions, to map json string to `PostData` object etc.
-- Bug fixes and design improvements.
-- Well tested and documented code.

 ## Table of Contents
 1. [Documentation](#documentation)